 Room and Board

 Accommodations for counseling staff are in cabins with youth.
-Other staff are housed in similar cabins, but with adult staff only.
+Other staff are housed in similar cabins, with adult staff only.
 Centralized bathhouses serve each cluster of cabins.
-Select program areas are air-conditioned.
+Select program areas are air-conditioned, but not sleeping cabins.

-Legacy serves a delicious vegetarian diet.
+Legacy serves delicious whole foods, vegetarian meals.
 Special dietary needs can usually be met.
-Poultry or fish entrees are served on rare occasions.
+Poultry or fish entrees are served twice during each two-week session.

 Working at the Global Youth Village is a very rewarding experience.
 Alumni staff say it best:

-Many staff have earned graduate or undergraduate credit from their colleges or universities for work at the Global Youth Village.
+Academic Credit: Many staff have earned graduate or undergraduate credit while working at the Global Youth Village.
 If you would like to receive credit, Legacy's administrative staff will work with you and your academic advisor to design and monitor a learning program.
-Staff interested in pursuing credit are responsible for making arrangements with their institution, and for paying any additional tuition.
+(Staff interested in pursuing credit are responsible for making arrangements with their institution, and for paying any additional tuition.)

 Getting Here and Getting Around

-Back on campus, we encourage staff to use our facilities and equipment during off duty time.
+Back on campus, staff can utilize our facilities and equipment during off-duty time.
 It is a great opportunity to return to a favorite activity you haven't had a chance to do in a while or try something new.
 There is a staff lounge, open 24 hours a day.
-Computers with internet access are also available for staff.
-Special staff events are organized on occasion during the session such as late night pool parties and movie nights.
+Computers with internet access are also available for staff on a daily basis.
+Special staff events are organized on occasion, such as a late-night pool party or movie night.